Scope of the Journal

 Submission of Manuscript

 Manuscript(s) prepared in accordance to the Journal's format should be submitted online via our user-friendly e-submission process on the Journal website, www.ijitd.com, as a single file or alternatively submitted as e-mail attachment in .doc format to email@example.com

 The Journal publishes editorials, commentaries, review articles, original articles, short communications, case reports, letters to editor and conference proceedings.

 The manuscript should be written in English with 12 font size, Times New Roman with double line spacing.
 Manuscripts should be organized as follows:

-• Title (and a running title) with authors’ names and affiliations, and corresponding author’s e-mail address
+1. Title (and a running title) with authors’ names, e-mail addresses and affiliations.
+The corresponding author should be indicated

 The abstract should be informative and suitable to appear on its own.
 It should not be more than 250 words.
 It should be subdivided into background, aim, methods, results, and conclusion(s).
 For case reports, it should be subdivided into background, aim, findings, and conclusion(s).